 Professor Carroll, who teaches Santa Clara University’s Fellowships course, is a Senior Lecturer and Miller Center Fellowship Academic Director.
 He taught both Maggie and Cate.
 “Their experiences working with social enterprises and the people those enterprises serve, in combination with the intensive vocational discernment work they did in the second half of the fellowship, have launched Maggie and Cate on a life path quite different from the ones they imagined only a year ago — a path characterized by an expanded vision of our global community and the needs of the diverse people that comprise it, a path that seeks to redress unjust social realities, increase agency, and give voice to those who have been voiceless.
 In pursuing these new paths, Maggie and Cate beautifully manifest the vision and values of the Miller Center Lewis Family Fellowship and demonstrate the courage that following your calling with a full heart requires and the excitement and joy that doing so brings.”

-The fellowship program at Miller Center for Social Entrepreneurship, introduced in 2012, is celebrating its 10th anniversary this year.
+The Miller Center Lewis Family Fellowship, which was introduced in 2012, is celebrating its 10th anniversary this year.
 To date, the program includes 14 Fulbright Scholars, 3 SCU Valedictorians, 172 fellowship alumni, and 64 total action research projects.
 If you are a Santa Clara University student interested in applying to the fellowship program, please register your interest here.
 The Center also runs a student internship program.